 Top of page

-The Office of Sustainability hosts events throughout the year to help students lead careers with impact and equip them with the tools needed to take their next best step.
-Some of these events allow students the unique opportunity to connect with WFU alumni in a variety of relevant fields.
+Here at Wake Forest, we are nurturing the next generation of leaders so that they may carry out the spirit of Pro Humanitate wherever their lives take them next.
+To better support our students’ growth, the Office of Sustainability hosts events throughout the year to help students lead careers with impact and equip them with the tools needed to take their next best step.
+Students have the unique opportunity to connect with WFU alumni in a variety of relevant fields through special events and through the virtual Sustainability Career Network.

 Career Prep Events